Max Papis: NASCAR

 From 2011 to 2013, Papis had good runs on the road-course races but did not win any of them.
 In 2011 at Road America he had a good car, but he was spun out by Jacques Villeneuve with two laps left.
 When the race ended, Papis blocked Villeneuve's car on pit road and they argued.
-In 2012, Papis finished in fourth-place at Road America.
-Also in 2012, Papis ran one race in NASCAR Canadian Tire Series at Kawartha Speedway driving No. 24 Dodge for Scott Steckly, he started 16th and finished 21st.
+In 2012, Papis finished in fourth place at Road America.
+Also in 2012, Papis ran one race in NASCAR Canadian Tire Series at Kawartha Speedway driving No. 24 Dodge for Scott Steckly, he started sixteenth and finished 21st.

 In 2013 at Road America, Papis, who spent nearly the entire race in the top five, found himself being spun out twice in the waning laps.
 When the race was over, a furious Papis went up to Billy Johnson (who spun him out one of the times) and slapped him.
 After being separated by officials Papis and Johnson exchanged shouts ending with Papis walking off.
 When he spoke to reporters, Papis apologized for the slap.

 In early August 2013, Papis was named to substitute for Tony Stewart in the No. 14 Chevrolet in the Sprint Cup Series at Watkins Glen International after Stewart suffered a broken leg in a sprint car accident.
 He posted a solid top 15 finish.
 Papis also competed in the inaugural Nationwide Children's Hospital 200 at the Mid-Ohio Sports Car Course for Richard Childress Racing, finishing in fourth place.

 Papis drove for NTS Motorsports in the Camping World Truck Series' inaugural race at Canadian Tire Motorsport Park, the 2013 Chevrolet Silverado 250, in September 2013.
 Finishing 6th in the event, he was slapped following the race by the girlfriend of driver Mike Skeen, who he had crashed with on the final lap, suffering a dislocated jaw.

-Also in 2013, Papis ran 4 races in the NASCAR Whelen Euro Series Elite 1 Division, he ran two races driving No. 33 Chevrolet for OverDrive team and two races driving No. 19 Chevrolet for his own team (Max Papis Racing).
-Papis had a best finish of 2nd at Tours Speedway.
+Also in 2013, Papis ran four races in the NASCAR Whelen Euro Series Elite 1 Division, he ran two races driving No. 33 Chevrolet for OverDrive team and two races driving No. 19 Chevrolet for his own team (Max Papis Racing).
+Papis had a best finish of second at Tours Speedway.

 In 2014, Papis' team fielded the No. 99 car for the NASCAR Whelen Euro Series for Kevin Gilardoni in the Elite 1 Division.

-In 2017, Papis ran one race in NASCAR K&N Pro Series East driving No. 13 Toyota for Eric McClure at Watkins Glen International, he started 17th and finished 18th after the engine blew.
+In 2017, Papis ran one race in NASCAR K&N Pro Series East driving No. 13 Toyota for Eric McClure at Watkins Glen International, he started seventeenth and finished eighteenth after the engine blew.